lwjohnst86/tagDiabetes/doc/manuscript.md

 particular, DNL from refined or simple carbohydrate sources increases the 14 to 16 chain fatty acids as well as the 18 chain TAGFA.
 Several studies have shown a link between higher estimated DNL and an increased risk for metabolic dysfunction [@Ma2015a; @Zong2013a; @Lankinen2015a; @Kroger2011a].
-Our study extends these findings by showing that TAGFA with 14 to 16 carbons clustered together and all strongly predicted lower insulin sensitivity.
-While these fatty acids also had a significant association with beta-cell function, the results were not as strong as with the insulin sensitivity.
-However, while the DNL cluster had a strong harmful association with insulin sensitivity when we include it in the GEE models, the magnitude of the association was not as large as when using clinically measured TAG, reinforcing that the total TAG concentration still more strongly predicts metabolic dysfunction.
+Our study extends these findings by showing that TAGFA with 14 to 16 carbons clustered together and this pattern strongly predicted lower insulin sensitivity.
+While these fatty acids also had a significant association with beta-cell function, the magnitude of associations were more modest compared to those for insulin sensitivity.

 The link between higher DNL and increases in specific fatty acids has been examined in several studies.
 Previous studies that have examined DNL have used markers of estimated DNL, such as the ratio between 18:2n-6 to 16:0 or 16:1n-7 to 16:0 [@Hodson2008a; @Lankinen2015a; @Kroger2011a].
-However, there are major limitations to using these ratios as the fatty acids used in their calculation can also be obtained from the diet in addition to being created through DNL [@Hodson2008a].
-A small, short feeding trial (n=24) was conducted to identify fatty acids that most accurately reflected DNL, as potential biomarkers [@Lee2015a].
+However, there are limitations to using these ratios as the fatty acids used in their calculation can also be obtained from the diet in addition to being created through DNL [@Hodson2008a].
+A feeding trial (n=24) was conducted to identify the fatty acids that most accurately reflected DNL as potential biomarkers [@Lee2015a].
 The study found that palmitoleic acid (16:1n-7), directly measured DNL using isotopes, and liver fat were all highly correlated with each other (r>0.50), suggesting that 16:1n-7 may be a good biomarker for hepatic DNL.
 In